pipolinlab/ExplorePipolin/README.md

                               instead of the default "results" prefix.

   --out-dir PATH              Use this output directory instead.
-  --pipolb-hmm-profile PATH   piPolB's HMM profile to use as 1st priority.If
+  --pipolb-hmm-profile PATH   The HMM profile for the piPolB sequence to use as
-                              not provided, the default profile will be used instead.
+                              1st priority.
+If not provided, the default profile will be used instead.

   --only-find-pipolbs         Only find piPolB genes.